Current legislation related to safe haven baby boxes in the United States. Carry-over dates listed when applicable.

 New Jersey A1181 Legislative Page Carried Over

 A1181 Summary: This bill has been introduced the last few sessions of the legislature.
-Amends New Jersey safe haven law to authorize use of “newborn safety devices.”
+Amends New Jersey safe haven law to authorize installation of baby abandonment boxes.
 Requires newly constructed police stations, fire stations, and hospitals to provide “newborn safety device.”
-Eliminates requirement that facility be staffed 24/7 in order to qualify for an affirmative defense so long as the infant is left with with an adult employee or newborn safety device.
+Eliminates requirement that facility be staffed 24/7 in order to qualify for an affirmative defense so long as the infant is left with an adult employee or newborn safety device.
 Age Limit: 30 days or less.
 State Appropriations: No. ICWA Protections: No. OBC Access.
-No. Those “surendered” under the state Safe Have law are specifically barred from accesing their OBCs.
+No. Those “surrendered” under the state Safe Have law are specifically barred from accessing their OBCs.

 Carol Murphy (D)